Skip to content

 At the hardware level, we find the CPU cache as the most important, and at the software level, we have the system cache and the web cache, although there are many other types of cache that we will not go into detail about.
 Being a resource used to facilitate access to small data packets, it can be used by numerous components that require very fast input/output instructions, and are usually also essential.
 That said, the cache is a system resource that speeds up data lookups.

 Cache memory serves as very low-capacity, high-speed storage for data frequently used by electronic devices.
-In general, resources that are often used are stored in the cache, usually, light data and instructions that arise from the extrapolation of the system.
-In the CPU cache, for example, data is stored in different levels of this memory depending on what the processor has requested, immediately afterward a routine is responsible for extrapolating the data obtained and examining which ones may be requested by the processor. the processor in the next instructions.
-This extrapolated data is stored in one of the levels of the CPU cache, depending on its importance and frequency of use., and are then discriminated based on whether or not they have been used in future instructions.
+In general, resources that are often used are stored in the cache, usually light data and instructions generated by the system.
+In the CPU cache, for example, data is stored in different levels of this memory depending on what the processor has requested, a routine is responsible for extrapolating the data obtained and examining which ones may be requested by the processor. the processor in the next instructions.
+This extrapolated data is stored at one level of the CPU cache, depending on its importance and frequency of use, and is then discriminated based on whether it has been used in future instructions.

-The utility of the cache, in general terms, is to provide a very small and fast data storage for some computer element (whether hardware or software), that is, it acts as an intermediary between the applicant (usually the CPU) and the data repository. data (RAM or storage units), the cache being much faster than these other information repositories.
+The utility of the cache, in general terms, is to provide very small, fast data storage for a computer element (whether hardware or software); that is, it acts as an intermediary between the requester (usually the CPU) and the data repository. data (RAM or storage units), the cache being much faster than these other information repositories.

-It is difficult to explain a general use of the cache since there are many different types of cache, as we have already mentioned before, but if there is one, it is the one that we have commented on in the previous paragraph.
+It is difficult to explain the general use of the cache, since there are many different types, as we mentioned before, but if there is one, it is the one we discussed in the previous paragraph.

-By containing frequently used information (or the result of inferences about the last requested data), the cache serves to speed up this search process in general storage, being thousands of times faster than any SATA SSD on the market, in the case of caches L1 and L2 CPUs.
+By containing frequently used information (or the results of inferences about the last requested data), the cache speeds up this search process in general storage, being thousands of times faster than any SATA SSD on the market, in the case of CPU caches L1 and L2.
 To this is also added its low latency, considered negligible, as a remarkable characteristic of cache memory.